snatesh/Eikonal/README.md

-As another example, to generate near optimal Gaussian-like quadrature with unit weight sum and nodes interior to the standard triangle from order `n=4` Koornwinder polynomials that can integrate order `m=6` polynomials exactly
+As another example, to generate near optimal Gaussian-like quadrature with unit weight sum and nodes interior to the standard triangle from order `n=4` Koornwinder polynomials that can integrate order `m=6` polynomials exactly,
 try:

 ```shell